 The healthier habits that seem to make the most difference for the golden-ager are anti-inflammatory nutrition, strength training, and conditioning – including muscular flexibility and joint mobility – habitually positive thinking, and good sleep hygiene.

-You can integrate healthier habits into your lifestyle as a golden-ager.
+Life gets better when you can integrate healthier habits into typical week as a golden-ager.
 The above glossary of ideas, fitness terms, and concepts will help significantly.

 Additional Sources on Healthier Habits and Life as a Golden-Ager: